Rainy Day Hikes

 Hiking in the rain is an invigorating Oregon experience.
 All you need are some good hiking boots for puddles, a steady step (it can be slippery on the trails), a water bottle (always) and a rain jacket with a hood.
 See our Adventure Checklist for more hiking tips.

 Once you are out in the rain, on a beautiful green hiking trail — breathe in deep.
-The air is fresh and cool and nature is quiet except for the musical drip drip drop of rain on the leaves, the song of a bird, or the a rustle of the breeze.
+The air is fresh and cool and nature is quiet except for the musical drip drip drop of rain on the leaves, the song of a bird, or the rustle of the breeze.
 Here are some great rainy day hiking destinations near Eugene and Springfield.

 Ridgeline Trail

 The Ridgeline Trail is a network of trails with many neighborhood trailheads in Southeast Eugene.
 The trails meander along the low hills and ridges skirting the edge of town.
-Zigzagging up wooded hillsides, plunging through wide open meadows, crossing small creeks and cresting along sweeping viewpoints, the trail system provides easy access and diversity of hiking experiences.
+Zigzagging up wooded hillsides, plunging through wide open meadows, crossing small creeks and cresting along sweeping viewpoints, the trail system provides easy access and a diversity of hiking experiences.
 Plan short or long hikes depending on your mood and ability.

 Spencer Butte is one of the jewels of the Ridgeline Trail system but stands out on its own too.
 This short but steep hike can be muddy in the rain and several streams and rivulets may flow across the path.
 Stone steps near the top of the summit make the final ascent easier.
-Depending on the weather patterns you may break through the clouds for a view of the socked in valley below, or you may remain with your head in the clouds.
+Depending on the weather patterns you may break through the clouds for a view of the socked-in valley below, or you may remain with your head in the clouds.
 In the winter, you may even find that the trail is frozen near the top.
 Wear your hiking boots and be ready for an adventure!

 More of a ramble than a hike, touring Lane County's covered bridges is a great rainy day excursion.
 In Cottage Grove there are six covered bridges and you can cycle or hike between them.

 For the best hike, follow the Row River Trail on foot.
-The remaining county bridges require some road tripping.
+The remaining county bridges require some road-tripping.

 The great thing about covered bridges in the rain is that they are covered!
 Enjoy a respite from the rain as you walk through them (some still allow car traffic but many don't, so be discerning).
 Bring a picnic and listen to the sound of the rain on their roofs.